quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/2A012---Reinforcement-Learning_processed/2rla_part52_Summary.md

 ??x
 Backup diagrams provide a visual representation of how updates to value functions and policies occur step-by-step during the execution of DP algorithms.
 Each "backup" operation involves evaluating the current policy or updating the policy based on the updated values, reflecting the iterative nature of DP methods.

-For example, in a backup diagram, you might see a state \( s \) being backed up using its successor states' value estimates to update its own value function. x??
+For example, in a backup diagram, you might see a state $s$ being backed up using its successor states' value estimates to update its own value function. x??

 ---